-In fact, in the study published in the Annals of Allergy, Asthma and Immunology in 2014, only 7 percent of inhaler users and 16 percent of epinephrine users administered their medication perfectly.
+In fact, in the study published in the Annals of Allergy, Asthma and Immunology, only 7 percent of inhaler users and 16 percent of epinephrine users administered their medication perfectly.

 “Our study suggests that either people weren’t properly trained in how to use these devices, didn’t completely understand the instructions even after training, or forgot the instructions over time,” said allergist Dr. Rana Bonds, the study’s lead author and an assistant professor at University of Texas Medical Branch.
 “Younger patients and those with prior medical education were more likely to use the auto-injector correctly.”